-The Group purchased 39,327.92 square meters of land located in Guanyin for operation use from 2005 to 2020.
-As of December 31, 2020, the carrying amount of the land was NT\$264,156 thousand.
+The Group purchased 56,595.52 square meters of land located in Guanyin for operation use from 2005 to 2020.
+As of December 31, 2021, the carrying amount of the land was NT\$313,752 thousand.
 The law stipulates that an entity may not have ownership of land which is registered for agricultural purposes.
 Therefore, the Group held the land through the signing of the real estate trust agreement with an individual.
+As a preservation measure, the Group signed a contract with the land owner who held the land ownership certificate and registered the ownership certificate, which stated that all the rights and obligations of the land belong to the Group.

-Property, plant and equipment pledged as collateral for bank borrowings is set out in Note 31.
+Property, plant and equipment pledged as collateral for bank borrowings is set out in Note 32.